 Introduction

-When adopting Infrastructure as Code (IaC) with Terraform, a key architectural decision is how to organise source code repositories.
-Teams must decide whether to store Terraform configuration files with the application source code (Monorepo) or maintain them in separate repositories (Polyrepo).
-There is no one-size-fits-all solution—the ideal structure depends on team responsibilities, deployment workflows, and how application and infrastructure changes are managed.
+When adopting Infrastructure as Code (IaC) with Terraform, a key architectural decision is how to organize source code repositories.
+Teams must decide whether to store Terraform configuration files with the application source code (monorepo) or maintain them in separate repositories (polyrepo).
+The ideal structure depends on team responsibilities, deployment workflows, and how application and infrastructure changes are managed.

 Scenario